Governance-Workstream-Consortium/Cardano-Constitutional-Debt-Workstreams-Proposal/README.md

 - Cardanocommunity2025 [**Google Calendar**](https://calendar.google.com/calendar/u/0?cid=Y2FyZGFub2NvbW11bml0eTIwMjVAZ21haWwuY29t)
 - **Meeting Summaries** - Currently, we don't have a specific link where all the summaries are accessible.
 Request for summaries in Discord.

+#### Please note: The documents listed below are companion materials to the proposal.
+While they provide suggested strategies, budget outlines, and operational frameworks, their implementation is not mandatory.
+The Multisig Board retains full discretion over whether to adopt, modify, or disregard the guidance within these documents based on their collective judgment and priorities.

 **__Proposal Info__**
 1. Summary of Future Work-streams Identified [GDoc](https://docs.google.com/document/d/1BIfPsHhvzEhLxU1wbMxosQn3tQHel_euIzekbFbLjG4)
 2. Cardano Constitutional Debt Workstreams Budget Strategy [GSheet](https://docs.google.com/spreadsheets/d/1ArJLvbOjkjFsj8P_KyTnMWNFzYaakJpnE0b9b4Qsbnw)